 This is usually done by talking to experts in the industry and deriving robust financial conclusions.

-These companies are aplenty and are usually focused on a particular industry sector or type of companies (blue chip, mid-cap, small-cap etc.).
+These companies are aplenty and usually focus on a particular industry sector or type of company (blue chip, mid-cap, small-cap, etc.).

-Companies in sell-side closely track stocks, companies, their performance and forecast.
+Companies on the sell side closely track stocks, companies, their performance, and forecast.

 Buy-Side and Sell-Side Analysts

-The objective again is the same i.e. identifying the most profitable and high return investment avenue.
+Again, the objective is to identify the most profitable and high-return investment avenue.

 All analysts are expected to do their own research and create reports on the basis of their analysis.